A medical professional administering an injection into a patient's upper arm.

 A doctor and patient consultation.

-Improving contraceptive success requires focused strategies from medical professionals and individuals.
+Improving contraceptive success requires focused strategies from each healthcare provider and individual.
 Educating patients is key—clear and concise communication about Depo Provera methods, benefits, and potential side effects empowers individuals to make informed decisions.
 Furthermore, personalized counseling further enhances understanding and encourages adherence.

 Conclusion